fastrgv/Portable-Cpp-Sound-OpenAL/README.md

 * Improved coding.

 **ver 1.0.2 -- 17feb2021**

 * New stand-alone release.

 **ver 1.0.1 -- 20nov2020**

 * Added important guard statements for robustness.
 * Reordered thread termination steps.
 * All theads are now guaranteed joinable at creation.

 **ver 1.0.0 -- 15nov2020**

 * Initial release.

+## Brief Description
+Cross platform sound-playing utility for C++ apps with its own binding to OpenAL.

-## Description
+## Full Description

-This is a sound-playing utility for C++ apps that can asynchronously start and stop music loops, as well as initiate transient sounds, and allow unlimited sound concurrency.
+This is a sound-playing utility for C++ apps that can asynchronously start and stop music loops, as well as initiate transient sounds, and allowing unlimited sound concurrency.

 It plays WAV files, via OpenAL, and runs on Windows, OSX, and linux platforms.
-Nice examples are included.
+Nice examples for each O.S. are included.

 It is suitable for any Cpp application that needs music, sound loops or transient sound effects; eg. games.

-There are no software dependencies;  this utility is self-contained.
+There are no software depencies; this utility is self-contained.

+* I am currently using it for sound in my OpenGL slider-puzzles app RufasSlider (written in C++): https://sourceforge.net/projects/rufasslider/

 --------------------------------------------------------
 ## Usage:

+The proper command to extract the archive and maintain the directory structure is "7z x filename".

 See the simple interface description in file snd4cpp.hpp.